What are your shipping times?

 How long do your candles burn?

-Individual results may vary depending on burn times and other conditions.
+Individual results may vary depending on various environmental conditions.

 Does the wax run down the sides of the candle when burning?